afi3008/cryoSPHERE_afi/README.md

 pip install cryosphere
 ```

+## A minimal reproducible example

+We have published a minimal reproducible example on zenodo with results for verifying that your installation works correctly.
+You can find it at this [zenodo link](https://zenodo.org/records/15794610).

 ## A word about `wandb`

 Weights and Biases (wandb) is an AI development platform enabling easy monitoring of the training of deep learning methods.
 The `cryosphere` package comes with the `wandb` package.
 You have two option: